CS DISCO ALERT: Bragar Eagel & Squire, P.C. Reminds Investors that a Class Action Lawsuit Has Been Filed Against CS Disco, Inc. and Encourages Investors to Contact the Firm

 NEW YORK, Nov.
-04, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against CS Disco, Inc. (“CS Disco” or the “Company”) (NYSE: LAW) in the United States District Court for the Southern District of New York on behalf of all persons and entities who purchased or otherwise acquired CS Disco common stock between July 21, 2021 and August 11, 2022, both dates inclusive (the “Class Period”).
+09, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against CS Disco, Inc. (“CS Disco” or the “Company”) (NYSE: LAW) in the United States District Court for the Southern District of New York on behalf of all persons and entities who purchased or otherwise acquired CS Disco common stock in the (i) CS Disco, Inc. 2021 Employee Stock Purchase Plan; (ii) CS Disco, Inc. Long Term Incentive Plan and (iii) CS Disco, Inc. 2021 Equity Incentive Plan (hereinafter, the “Plans”) between July 21, 2021 through August 11, 2022, both dates inclusive (the “Class Period”).
 Investors have until November 20, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.